 - What do you consider your specialty or specialties?

-- Once you reach out, we'll review everything you send us and answer any questions you have.
-We'll also ask a few of our own and assess whether there's a fit for a paid project or other next steps.
+If you have any questions for us, please feel free to include them in your email.
+Once you reach out, we'll review everything you send us and answer any questions you have.
+We'll also probably ask a few more of our own and assess whether there's a fit for a paid, evaluation project or other next steps.